Brown scores 15, No. 5 Oregon State routs Hawaii 64-32

 CORVALLIS, Ore.
+(AP)Oregon State prides itself on defense, and that attribute was on full display against Hawaii.

-(AP)Kennedy Brown scored 16 points and No. 5 Oregon State turned up its defense in a 64-32 rout of Hawaii on Friday night.
+The No. 5 Beavers frustrated Hawaii throughout and posted a 64-32 rout on Friday night.

+The Rainbow Wahine (4-5) struggled to get open looks against Oregon State’s man-to-man defense and shot just 23.2% from the field.

+”Defense gets your offense going,” said Oregon State senior guard Mikayla Pivec, who finsihed with 11 points and seven rebounds. ”Knowing we can stop teams defensively gives us more confidence on the offensive end.
+Defense is what it will take to win late in the season.”

-Brown, a 6-foot-6 freshman forward, was 6 of 9 from the field, including 4 of 6 on 3-pointers as the Beavers (8-0) dominated from the outset.
+Kennedy Brown paced the Beavers offensively with 16 points on 6-for-9 shooting from the field, including 4 of 6 from 3-point range.

+”I struggled the past couple games shooting from (3-point range) so just being able to hit a couple at the beginning and kind of get started, it was good,” said Brown, a 6-foot-6 freshman forward. ”Hopefully it can continue.”

-Taylor Jones added 12 points on 5-for-6 shooting from the field for Oregon State.
-Leading scorer Mikayla Pivec added 11 points and Destiny Slocaum 10.
+Taylor Jones added 12 points on 5-for-6 shooting for Oregon State.
+The Beavers shot 49.2% and had a 43-31 advantage on the boards.

 Julissa Tago led Hawaii (4-5) with 12 points.

+”They’re solid.
+I think they should probably be the No. 1 or 2 team in the country,” Hawaii coach Laura Beeman said. ”They funnel everything into the paint and they use those 6-6 kids to deter some things.”

-Oregon State closed the third quarter on a 12-0 run to take a commanding 48-20 lead into the final period.
-The lead grew to as many as 32 points in the fourth quarter.
+Oregon State closed the third quarter on a 12-0 run to take a commanding 48-20 lead into the final quarter.
+The lead grew to as many as 32 points.

 The Beavers are off to an 8-0 start for the first time since the 2015-16 season.
 That team reached the Final Four.